The ER diagram for the bank management system in DBMS reveals the relationships of the bank management entities within its database.

 - Step 1: Familiarize the ER Diagram (Entity Relationship Diagram) Symbols and Cardinality

-Entity Relationship Diagram – shows the structure of data types in a project.
+The Entity Relationship Diagram shows the structure of data types in a project.
 It uses symbols to clarify its parts and relationships.
-Their symbols and applications must be familiarized before you build the ER Diagram.
+Their symbols and applications must be familiar before you build the ER Diagram.